Display PowerPoint on Your TV

 To display a PowerPoint presentation you must have the PowerPoint application software installed on your PC or media player.
 However, since this is a display-only TV presentation point you can use the free PowerPoint Viewer.

-PowerPlayer is a pocket-sized Windows 10 mini-PC media player designed to display PowerPoint on your TV.
+PowerPlayer is a pocket-sized Windows 10 mini-PC digital signage player designed to display PowerPoint on your TV.
 It plugs into your TV’s HDMI input.
 PowerPlayer’s low-cost and ease-of-use make it ideal for non-technical users and small business.

 PowerPlayer is ideal for digital signage applications but it can be used when there’s a need to display PowerPoint presentations on a TV screen; for example in a corporate lobby, corporate presentations and tradeshow exhibitions.

 PowerPlayer includes PowerSignage™, our cloud-based digital signage content management service (CMS).
-PowerSignage CMS makes it easy to upload, manage and display PowerPoint digital signage presentations on your TV screens.
+PowerSignage CMS makes it easy to upload, schedule and display PowerPoint digital signage presentations on your TV screens.

 With PowerPlayer you display PowerPoint on your TV in three (3) simple steps: